 Upon completion of this course the student should be able to interpret residential drawings, draft architectural drawings and use industry references.
 Drawings studied include floor plans, elevations, sections, details and schedules.
 In addition to lab assignments, students will draft on coldpress board, vellum and plastic film.
 This course is required in the Interior Design, Interior Entrepreneurship and Interior Merchandising AAS programs.
-2 hrs.

-lecture, 3 hrs. lab/wk
+2 hrs. lecture, 3 hrs. lab/wk.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201, for more information.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$140 to \$160
+Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$140 to \$160.